 Customer centricity is the ability to add value to the customer.
 The business needs to constantly ask at all levels: What’s our customer value proposition?

 Customer-centric OD is about having a customer-first mindset throughout all organisational design and development work.
-It’s about focussing our clients’ minds on the impact our decisions have for customers and helping them navigate the customer journey.
-It’s equally valid when we think of customers from a public sector viewpoint, considering how a change in process might impact claimants on jobseeker’s allowance is vital, rather than just focussing on the cost cutting element.
+It is about focusing our clients’ minds on the impact our decisions have on customers and helping them navigate the customer journey.
+It is equally valid when we think of customers from a public sector viewpoint and then consider how a change in process might impact claimants on jobseeker's allowance is vital, rather than just focusing on the cost-cutting element.

 Customer-centric OD: Why

-- OD practitioners are well-placed to play key roles in the design and development of customer-centric organisations – and can claim this territory in alliance with brand/marketing colleagues.
+- OD practitioners are well-placed to play key roles in the design and development of customer-centric organisations and can therefore claim this territory in alliance with brand/marketing colleagues.

-- Joining up the voice of the customer with the voice of the employee and seeing the parallels, provides powerful insights which can prompt employee-led actions.
+- Joining up the voice of the customer with the voice of the employee and seeing the parallels is key because this provides powerful insights which can prompt employee-led actions.

-- Customer-centricity is purposeful and energising for employees, it’s a motivational movement that employees can champion.
+- Customer-centricity is purposeful and energising for employees, it is a motivational movement that employees can champion.

 - Customer-centric OD interventions provide direct business and employee value.

-- The business at times may be reluctant to come up with ideas for change, especially if they are impacted directly, but OD practitioners could really agitate in this space to allow for radical ideas on how we can put our customers first.
+- The business may be reluctant to come up with ideas for change, especially if they are impacted directly.
+But OD practitioners could really agitate in this space to allow for radical ideas about how we can put our customers first.

-- You can’t separate customer experience from the staff experience – if colleagues have negative experiences of working for you that impacts on customer experience.
+- You can’t separate customer experience from the staff experience.
+For example, if colleagues have negative experiences of working for you that impact on customer experience.

 Customer-centric OD: Principles

-Like all new approaches, customer-centric OD needs some guiding principles for practitioners to test, explore and improve the way we work.
-Here are some of the ideas that were discussed at our event.
+Like all new approaches, customer-centric OD needs some guiding principles for practitioners to test and explore so that we can improve the way we work.
+And so here are some of the ideas that were discussed at our event.
 These are by no means exhaustive and we welcome any further input you might have.

-Empowerment: collaboration and real empowerment are clear conditions for customer centricity, and for healthy organisations. #ODcustomer give people the power to solve customer problems- they love it! says Diane Moody.
-So naturally the question to ask is: What is it about our systems and organisations that can disempower people?
+Empowerment: collaboration and real empowerment are clear conditions for customer-centricity and healthy organisations. #ODcustomer give people the power to solve customer problems- they love it! says Diane Moody.
+The question to ask therefore is: What is it about our systems and organisations that can disempower people?
 The word empowerment implies hierarchy.
-In a partner model business, who’s empowering who?
+In a partner model business, who's empowering who?

 Maximise and measure impact through data: as we approach this new way of working, we must do so in a future-proof way and bear in mind the age-old challenge for OD: measuring impact.
-It’s vital that we make good use of data and insight: we can take the data we collect about our customers and use that insight in a meaningful way to re-design our organisation in a way that simplifies the customer journey.
+And so it’s vital we make good use of data and insight.
+We can take the data we collect about our customers and use that insight in a meaningful way.
+It can help us to re-design our organisation in a way that simplifies the customer journey.

-Business mindset: To be customer first, OD practitioners also need to be business first.
+Business mindset: To be customer-first, OD practitioners also need to be business-first.
 We should help to support the business around our competitive context and how that impacts on the design and development of the organisation.
-We must understand the business context and ask questions like: what else can you automate?
+Therefore, we must understand the business context and ask questions like: what else can you automate?
 How much leaner can we be?
-Which is the part of what we do that really adds value and how can we embody DNA in customer first?
+Which is the part of what we do that really adds value and how can we embody DNA in a customer first?

 - Ask the customer question first – then align the competing strategy